arturkw/dev-notes/kafka/Exam notes.md

 - it is possible to report errors to `dead letter queue`.
 Use `errors.deadletterqueue.topic.name` and optionally `errors.deadletterqueue.context.headers.enable=true`
 - Kafka Connect can provide `exactly-once semantics` for both sink connectors and source connectors, but achieving this support requires configuring the correct worker properties in the cluster.
 The ability to achieve exactly-once semantics is highly dependent on the type of connector and its design.
 Connectors must be designed to take advantage of the capabilities of the Kafka Connect framework for exactly-once processing.
 - **Kafka Connect** supports two modes of execution: **standalone (single process)** and **distributed**.
 In standalone mode, all work is performed in a single process, making it simpler to set up.
 However, standalone mode lacks some features such as fault tolerance.
+- required configurations include `bootstrap.servers`, `key.converter`, `value.converter`.
+The `plugin.path` configuration specifies the location of Kafka Connect plugins and is essential for quick setups
 - Distributed vs Standalone mode??

 ## Kafka CLI commands